Aurora Line

 Length: | 380 kilometres |

-Fingrid and the Swedish transmission system operator Svenska kraftnät are jointly building a new electricity transmission link between Finland and Sweden.
-Construction of the 380-kilometre transmission line, known as the Aurora Line, and the substations required for the project began this year in Finland.
+Fingrid and the Swedish transmission system operator Svenska kraftnät are jointly building a new electricity transmission line between Finland and Sweden.
+Construction of the 380-kilometre transmission line, known as the Aurora Line, and the substations that are part of the project, have started.

 The transmission system operator Fingrid Oyj is, in cooperation with the Swedish transmission system operator Svenska kraftnät, building a new 400 kV transmission line from Pyhänselkä in Muhos via Keminmaa to Messaure on the Swedish side of the border.
 Aurora Line will be commissioned in 2025.
 Aurora Line will increase the cross-border capacity between the countries approximately by 900 MW in the direction from Finland to Sweden and 800 MW in the direction from Sweden to Finland.